These 5 ways to make a relationship work when you’re too different will work whether you just started to date or have been together for a long time.

 When someone we love and want to be with says, “We’re too different” or “We’re incompatible” most of us react with hurt.
 We become defensive and try to argue down the other person’s observations and feelings.
-In our hurt, we tell them they are not seeing things clearly, their feelings are wrong (or not important) and they should see things the way we do, and the way we do is that “we’re not too different, we just don’t communicate well”.
+In our hurt, we tell them they are not seeing things clearly, their feelings are wrong (or not important); and they should see things the way we do.
+The way see things is that “we’re not too different, we just don’t communicate well”.

-As most people broken up with their ex over being too different or incompatible can attest, defensiveness doesn’t stop the other person from thinking and feeling that too different or incompatible.
+It true that you’re not too different, you just don’t communicate well.
+But as most people who broke up with their ex because their ex believe they were too different or incompatible can attest; defensiveness doesn’t stop the other person from thinking and feeling that the relationship can’t work.

-Too much difference can be draining and can cause a great deal of conflict in a relationship especially when the differences rub the other person the wrong way.
+Most couples and relationships have both similarities and differences, but when the difference far outweigh the similarities; it causes a great deal of conflict.
+Many couples find that their differences rub the other person the wrong way.
 Even two people who love each other very much may find themselves unable to tolerate each other.

-But just because you’re attracted to, or are in a relationship with someone who feels like the polar opposite of you doesn’t mean the relationship is doomed.
+But just because you’re attracted to, or are in a relationship with someone who feels like the polar opposite of you; it doesn’t mean the relationship is doomed.
 With the right attitude, mindset and commitment you can build a foundation for lasting love.

 1. Develop a friends-first relationship